ksu-is/SmartSoccerTracker/README.md

 Developed and maintained by the SmartSoccerTracker Team

-For inquiries or contributions, please open an issue or submit a pull request.
+For inquiries or contributions, please open an issue or submit a pull request